 Teaches groups or small classes how to play authentic drums from India, Africa and Latin America culminating in a final performance.
 Mini Steel Pans are also available.
 Full-day or half day sessions.

-The Music Service runs 24 weekly County Ensembles at the Friary Centre, Cardiff on weekday evenings and Saturday mornings:
+The Music Service currently runs 23 weekly County Ensembles at the Friary Centre, Cardiff on weekday evenings and Saturday mornings:

 4 Orchestras: Junior, Transitional, High Schools, Youth